 Liechtenstein implements this requirement in art.
 75c-d of the Liechtenstein Road Traffic Act SVG-FL.

-Material damage deductible of EUR 500 or the Swiss franc equivalent applies in cases of liability for damages caused by unidentified motor vehicles, trailers, unknown cyclists or users of equipment similar to a vehicle (art.
+In the case of liability for material damage caused by unknown motor vehicles, trailers, unknown cyclists or users of vehicle-like equipment, a deductible of EUR 500 or the equivalent in Swiss francs applies (art.
 53 par.
 3 VVV-FL).
-In Switzerland, the deductible amounts to CHF 1000.
+In Switzerland, this deductible is CHF 1000.